Your Privacy Matters to Garmin

 We use things such as cookies, pixel tags and similar tools to help us provide better, more relevant content on our sites.
 So, if you and everyone else are coming to our websites for awesome devices, we’ll know to keep making them.

 We also use these tools to see how effective our ads are and to identify any problems that we need to fix.
-All in all, we just want to give you a website worth browsing.
+All in all, we just want to give you websites worth browsing.

 No!
 We don’t sell your personal data to anyone.
 And we only share your personal data with others in specific situations.

-When you trigger an SOS emergency signal, inReach will provide relevant data to GEOS and the IERCC so they contact the right emergency responders and provide them with any information they might need to assist you.
+When you trigger an SOS emergency signal, Garmin will provide relevant data to emergency responders and provide them with any information they might need to assist you.

 Data Shared with Your Emergency Contacts